Menghuan1918/pdfdeal-docs/src/changes/README.md

 title: Update Log
 icon: wrench
 ---
+## V0.4.8b3
+⚠️ This is a beta version, which may contain instabilities and potential issues.
+It is recommended to use it cautiously in production environments.
+To install this version, use the following command: `pip install pdfdeal==0.4.8b3`

+### ✨ New Features
+- Added the ability to output multiple formats (without consuming additional credits).
+Note that due to export interface rate limitations, this will significantly extend conversion time. [🔍View details](../guide/pdf.md#output-multiple-formats)

+### 🚀 Other
+- More detailed network error detection

 ## V0.4.8b2
 ⚠️ This is a beta version, which may contain instabilities and potential issues.
 It is recommended to use it cautiously in production environments.
 To install this version, use the following command: `pip install pdfdeal==0.4.8b2`